Hollyhock Flower Meaning, Spiritual Symbolism, Color Meaning & More

 The hollyhock has long association in English heritage with abundance, good fortune, and fertility.
 In addition, people often grows hollyhock around the doorframes of homes to encourage this.

 In the Victorian era, they often grow hollyhocks around outside toilets as a way to show visitors where they were.
 This, without having to embarrass guests by asking their host where the outhouse was.
-They could simply look for the patch of hollyhocks.

 Hollyhock Flower Uses